123noob1/python-challenge/README.md

         - Using this total vote counts, we can get the percentage by dividing the vote counts to the total number of votes overall.
     5) To determine the winner, conditional statements were used using the percent of votes from each candidate.
     6) Final output is stored in a msg_output variable for printing and writing.
-- Refer to the <b>References</b> section for sources that was used to help in solving this challenge.
+- Refer to the <b>References</b> section for sources that were used to help in solving this challenge.
 # References
 - https://www.w3schools.com/python/python_lists_comprehension.asp - for comprehension examples
 - https://www.learndatasci.com/solutions/python-list-comprehension/ - for comprehension explanation and examples